rackerlabs/support-how-to/content/how-to/cloud-dns/creating-mx-records-for-google-apps-through-the-cloud-control-panel/index.md

 ---

-This article shows you how to add [Google Apps](https://www.google.com/enterprise/apps/business/pricing.html) MX records to a domain managed via the Cloud Control Panel.
+This article shows you how to add [Google Apps](https://www.google.com/enterprise/apps/business/pricing.html) MX records to a domain managed through the Cloud Control Panel.

 **Important:** Be sure to verify your domain with Google Apps through their administrative interface.

-After your domain has been verified, the next step is to add Google's MX records to the domain's information in the Domain Name Service (DNS) section of the [Cloud Control Panel](https://login.rackspace.com/).
+After verifying your domain, the next step is to add Google MX records to the domain information in the Domain Name Service (DNS) section of the [Cloud Control Panel](https://login.rackspace.com/).

-Google Apps provides five MX records to be added to the domain DNS settings.
+Google Apps provides five MX records for you to add to the domain DNS settings.
 You can find the latest MX record values on [the Google Apps website](https://support.google.com/a/bin/answer.py?hl=en&answer=174125).

 ### Add MX records to a domain